 - 2009: Convicted of human rights abuses, jailed for 25 years

-The 15-month trial and the divisions in public opinion it generated echoed the controversy that accompanied Mr Fujimori throughout his political career.
+Mr Fujimori's 15-month trial and the divisions in public opinion it generated echoed the controversy that accompanied him throughout his political career.

 When he won the presidential elections in 1990, few Peruvians knew what to expect.